Which is better: modified sine wave vs pure sine wave inverter?

 Inverters serve as the gateway between the photovoltaic system and the devices drawing energy from your system.
 They turn the direct current (DC) output from your solar panels into alternating current (AC), which is the standard used by all commercial appliances.

 Why do I need an inverter for my solar installation?

 Solar inverters are an essential component of your solar installation.
 Most appliances in your home use AC energy, so the energy produced for your panels (DC) needs to be converted.
 Inverters convert DC to AC.
 They also change the voltage.
 After your solar panels collect sunlight and turn it into energy, that gets sent through the charge controllers and inverters.
 Inverters convert that power to AC energy.
-At that point, you’ll be able to plug in your appliances and start using that energy. strong>Renogy inverters also provide overload protection for both DC input and AC output to prevent any damage to the components and the unit.
+At that point, you’ll be able to plug in your appliances and start using that energy.
+Renogy battery inverters also provide overload protection for both DC input and AC output to prevent any damage to the components and the unit.

 What is a pure sine wave inverter?

 Pure sine wave inverters output voltage in the form of sine waves.
 Utilities also provide sine wave output.
 Because of this, pure sine wave inverters are always needed if you’re going to be tied to the grid.
 Typically, you’ll need pure sine wave inverters for sensitive equipment, newer TV’s, CFL light bulbs, and appliances with AC motors (microwaves and refrigerators).

 Pure sine wave inverters are capable of producing cleaner, smoother, quieter, and more reliable electricity to operate appliances and electronics without interference.
 Renogy sells a range of pure sine wave inverters of varying capacities to fit your solar installation and your energy needs.

 What is a modified sine wave inverter?